VolShyn/VolShyn.github.io/_finance/basic.md

 | **Risk/Reward** | Higher risk and reward potential | Lower risk and reward potential |

 **Bermuda swaption** - is like having multiple swaptions bundled together, each with its own pre-defined exercise date throughout the contract's lifespan.
 This allows large-scale investors to have an option that allows them to change from fixed to floating interest rates on a set schedule.

+## Tenor

+The length of time ramaining before a financial contract expires